Nimja1234/FINTECH_Machine_Learning/README.md

 # FINTECH Group Machine Learning Project
-Using historical returns and volatility to predict future volatility for Airline equities
+Using historical returns and volatility to predict future volatility for AAPL

 # Before Using:
 ## Install venv and install packages: